DGLOliveira/Virtual-Desktop/README.md

 |

 Future plans:
-<br/>-Expand upon graphic mode, in order to track cursor position and calculate intersection points of multiple function.
+<br/>-✅Expand upon graphic mode, in order to track cursor position
+<br/>-Calculate intersection points of multiple functions.
 <br/>-Introduce a plotting mode, where it is possible to draw shapes by means of pure mathematical logic.
 <br/>-Introduce a 3D graphic mode, capable of rendering functions with 2 variables.